Artxx-coder/Clearnup/README.md

-# Clearnup
-Clearnup is a tool used to free up space and clean your computer.

-Observation : Execute with adiministrator
+# Observation : Execute with adiministrator